 A trial can last one day or several days before the judge renders a decision.
 This depends on the number of issues and their complexity.

 When selecting a divorce attorney, it is important to choose someone who is capable of going to trial if litigation becomes necessary.
-For reliable courtroom representation, contact the Arami Law Office today at 312-212-1399 or online for a free initial consultation.
+For reliable courtroom representation, contact the Arami Law Office today at 312-212-1399 or online to schedule a consultation.
 Our firm serves clients inside the Loop and throughout the entire Chicago, Illinois region.

 How did we do?